Parameterized Complexity of Locally Minimal Defensive Alliances: Locally Minimal Defensive Alliance in planar graphs is NP-complete

-\section{Locally Minimal Defensive Alliance in Planar Graphs is NP-complete}
+\section{{\sc Locally Minimal Defensive Alliance} in planar graphs is NP-complete}

-Bazgan, Fernau and Tuza showed in \cite{BAZGAN2019111} that the problems of deciding whether a given graph contains a locally minimal strong defensive alliance of size at least $k$ for bipartite graphs with average degree less than $3.6$; deciding if a graph contains a locally minimal defensive alliance of size at least $k$ for bipartite graphs with average degree less than 5.6; deciding if a graph contains a connected locally minimal (strong) defensive alliance of size at least $k$, even for bipartite graphs with average degree less than $2 + \epsilon$, for any $ \epsilon > 0$, are NP-complete.
-Here we prove that the {\sc Locally Minimal Defensive Alliance} problem is NP-complete in planar graphs, via a reduction from {\sc Minimum Maximal Matching} in cubic planar graph.
+Bazgan, Fernau and Tuza showed in \cite{BAZGAN2019111} that the problem of deciding if a graph contains a locally minimal defensive alliance of size at least $k$ for bipartite graphs with average degree less than 5.6 and the problem of deciding if a graph contains a connected locally minimal defensive alliance of size at least $k$, even for bipartite graphs with average degree less than $2 + \epsilon$, for any $ \epsilon > 0$, are NP-complete.
+Here we prove that {\sc Locally Minimal Defensive Alliance} is NP-complete in planar graphs, via a reduction from {\sc Minimum Maximal Matching} in cubic planar graph.
 Yannakakis and Gavril showed in \cite{MMMYann} that the problem of finding a maximal matching of minimum size, is NP-hard in planar graphs of maximum degree 3.
 In \cite{MMMHorton}, Horton and Kilakos obtained the NP-hardness of {\sc Minimum Maximal Matching} in planar cubic graphs.